October 20, 2017 / Esther Choy

 For his pitch, Carl brought an 85 page summary of his business plan.
 Despite having a personal interest in the product, the head of this family office was not enthused.
 Worse, based on the way Carl communicated, he thought Carl was smart, but much better suited for a corporate career.
 His quiet conclusion was that Chart Hero would most likely fail.

 Like Carl, all entrepreneurs have to share information that supports and distinguishes their business ideas.
 So how do you present the facts persuasively?
+How do you learn the art of storytelling for entrepreneurs?

 You look to a company that will be 250 years old in 2018!
 On the eve of its 250th birthday, Encyclopedia Britannica is thriving, with millions visiting its website each month.